The Saint's Magic Power Is Omnipotent: Characters

 The Grand Magus of the Kingdom of Salutania and the Director of the Royal Mage Academy.
 He is the one who summoned Sei and Aira.
 He used so much of his magic power for the summon that he had to sleep for quite a long time.
-By the time he wakes up, the misunderstanding the prince caused is over; ironic, as Yuri would have been able to identify the saint.
-He can use fire, wind, earth, lightning, ice, and holy magic.
+By the time he wakes up, the misunderstanding the prince caused is over.
+Once awake Yuri was able to determine that Sei is the true Saint.
+He can use fire, wind, earth, lightning, ice, and holy magic; he is called the "Inferno Mage" as he uses powerful fire magic that is quite destructive.